maple-fans/ValidGen-Release/README.md

 ![Process2](figure/14.png)

-* Wait for complete and open diagram automaticlly.
+* Wait for the complete, and the diagram will open automatically.

 ![Process3](figure/15.png)